vldr/Cubic/README.md

 5. Press `F7` or click `Build > Build Solution` to build the project.

 After the build process completes, the output executable will be located either in `Windows/x64/Debug` or `Windows/x64/Release` depending if you've compiled a debug or release build.

+### Ubuntu
+**Note:** The following instructions assume that you are in a terminal.

+1. Run `sudo apt install clang libgl-dev libglew-dev libsdl2-dev`
+2. Navigate to the `Ubuntu/` directory.
+3. Run `make -j`

+After the build process completes, the output executable will be located in the `Ubuntu/Build/` directory.